-Name of Child Protection Co-ordinator: Date Concern Form Received: Time: You should now open a child protection file and chronology.
-1. Have there been previo us child protection conce rns?
-Yes ☐ If yes, give details: No 2.
-Is the child currently or 1 the Ch ild Protection Re gister?
-Yes □ If yes, the concern should be No referred \Box on the day to the a llocated social worker or their senior.
+Name of Child Protection Co-ordinator:

+Date Concern Form Received: Time:

+You should now open a child protection file and chronology.

+1. Have there been previous child protection concerns?
+Yes 🔲 If yes, give details: No 2.
+Is the child currently on t he Chil d Protection Register?
+Yes If yes, the concern should be re No ferred o \Box on the day to the allocated social worker or their senior.
 Name of social worker: Date contacted: Time: 3.
-Did you as Child Protect establish basic facts? tion Co- ordinator speak t o the child/young person e.g. to Yes No 4.
-Was this concern share d with a nyone else?
-Yes ☐ If Yes, please specify: No - nts is taken following advice from agency Referral Discussion.
+Did you as Child Protection Co-ordinator speak to the child/young person e.g. to establish basic facts?
+Yes 🗌 No 4.
+Was this concern shared v with an yone else?
+Yes If Yes, please specify: No The decision about who shares what with the parents is taken following advice from one of the statutory agencies involved in the Inter-agency Referral Discussion.

 5. Does the concern involve any of the following types of abuse/ risk factors?
 2. 3.
 4. 5.
 6. 7.
 8. 9.
-10. 11.
-12. 13.
+(10. (11.
+(12. 13.
 14. 15.
-16. 17.
-Sexual abuse Physical abuse Emotional abuse Physical neglect Domestic abuse Parental alcohol and/or drug misuse Disability Non-engaging family Child affected by parental mental health problems Child with mental health problems Child displaying problematic sexual behaviours Female genital mutilation Honour-based violence or forced marriage Fabricated or induced illness Sudden, unexpected death of a child Child exploitation Child placing themselves at risk Being radicalised or vulnerable to the messages of terrorism/extremism Other (please specify) No□ Yes □ No□ Yes □ 6.
+[16.
+(17. (18.
+Sexual abuse Physical abuse Emotional abuse Physical neglect Domestic abuse Parental alcohol and/or drug misuse Disability Non-engaging family Child affected by parental mental health problems Child with mental health problems Child displaying problematic sexual behaviours Female genital mutilation Honour-based violence or forced marriage Fabricated or induced illness Sudden, unexpected death of a child Child exploitation Child placing themselves at risk Being radicalised or vulnerable to the messages of terrorism/extremism Other (please specify) No Yes No Yes 6.
 What action is to be taken in relation to this concern(s)?
 Please tick the appropriate box.
-Discuss with Lead Professional (if allocated and available on the day) Contact name & telephone number: Initiate child protection procedures Carry out an Assessment of Need (In-house School Assessment) Call a Child's/Young Person's Planning Meeting Continue to monitor 7.
-If child protection procedures are initiated, record details of the discussion with social work services/police or other statutory agency as per your local Inter-agency guidelines Date Time: Name of contact: Details of discussion Outcome of discussion
+Discuss with Lead Professional (if allocated and available on the day Contact name & telephone number:) Initiate child protection procedures Carry out an Assessment of Need (In-house School Assessment) Call a Child's/Young Person's Planning Meeting Continue to monitor 7.
+If child protection procedures are initiated, record details of the discussion with social work services/police or other statutory agency as per your local Inter-agency guidelines Date: Time: Name of contact: Details s of discussion Outco ome of discussion